F. W. Pomeroy RA (1856-1924)

 Many of his female figures, for architectural adornment especially, have a characteristic solidity and muscularity of Amazons, but his style is firmly within the New Sculpture movement.

 Perhaps Pomeroy's best known statuette is Perseus, which was much reproduced and exists in versions in several museums, one of several nude male figures he sculpted.
 His largest outdoor works must surely be the four enormous figures on the upstream side of Vauxhall Bridge in London, unnoticed by so many people hurrying across the Thames every day.
 Dating from 1907, they represent: Pottery, Engineering (with a nice piston engine), Architecture (holding a miniature St Paul's Cathedral - see this page) and Agriculture (with a scythe).

 Some of his other notable works are Dr Hook in Leeds City Square, Gladstone in the Houses of Parliament, the effigy of Dean Hole in Rochester Cathedral and the Boer War Memorial at Guildhall.
 Among much architectural decoration, we may mention exterior and interior work on Sheffield Town Hall, and also on the exterior of Paisley Town Hall, and in London figures for Electra House in Moorgate, now the City of London College, and the figures of Justice, Truth, Fortitude and the Recording Angel for the Central Criminal Court, Old Bailey.
-The last of these, shown below (click to enlarge), is surely one of the most exquisite profile figures in Victorian sculpture.
+The last of these, shown below (click to enlarge), is surely one of the most exquisite profile figures in Edwardian sculpture.